Skip to content

 Fish iconPlatypus iconWater drop iconPlant iconWaterbug icon

-Summer/autumn freshes (three freshes of 100- 200 ML/day for one to three days during December to May)
+Summer/autumn freshes (three freshes of 100- 200 ML/day for two to three days during December to May)

 Camping icon